Lochmoor Waterway Estates, Florida

 Lochmoor Waterway Estates is an unincorporated community and census-designated place (CDP) in Lee County, Florida, United States.
 The population was 5,828 at the 2020 census, up from 4,204 at the 2010 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 Geography

-Lochmoor Waterway Estates is located in central Lee County at (26.646110, -81.912958), on the west side of the tidal Caloosahatchee River, across from Fort Myers, the county seat.
+Lochmoor Waterway Estates is located in central Lee County on the west side of the tidal Caloosahatchee River, across from Fort Myers, the county seat.
 It is bordered to the south and west by the city of Cape Coral and to the north by unincorporated North Fort Myers.

 According to the United States Census Bureau, the CDP has a total area of 7.8 km2, of which 5.7 km2 are land and 2.1 km2, or 26.61%, are water.